 When it comes to being productive, this is not a great habit of course.
 And it can lead to increased distractibility, mistakes, and anxiety.

 But then there’s the opposite end of the continuum, which is not so great either.
 These are the times when you get a little too obsessed and laser-focused on one tiny detail.
 Like the clunkiness of a particular shift in the scale.
 Where you get sucked into a trance-like state and 20 minutes goes by before you realize you’re just spinning your wheels and very little of anything has actually been accomplished.

-The answer is a little surprising.
+Well, when the goal is to maximize our creative problem-solving abilities, the answer is a little surprising.
 Because it’s not something most people would think to do – and at first glance, sounds like it’d actually be kind of annoying.

-And even though continuing to hammer away at the problem can feel productive, the reality is that we often end up spinning our wheels, and running out of time and energy.
+And even though continuing to hammer away at the problem can feel productive, the reality is that we often just end up going in circles, and running out of time and energy.

 115 participants were given 8 minutes to complete two divergent thinking tasks which involved brainstorming as many different uses as possible for a brick and a toothpick.